jacquetpi/scroogevm/README.md

 ./launchallfromjson.sh "$input" "$output_folder"
 ```
 `input` represents one of the json files obtained from our archive.
 `output_folder` will be a directory used to store obtained results.
 Specified location is later needed for the notebook analysis.
+NB: It is a time consuming step (can take more than 1 hour)

 Third, to analyse the results, launch the notebook (a jupyter notebook is pre-installed in our requirements):
 ```bash